 - Dealing with government and legislative agencies on behalf of the organization.

 - Dealing with public groups and other organizations with regard to social and other policies of the organization and legislation of the government.

 - Handling investor relations.

 According to the functions of the public relations department/agencies, public relations can be divided into 7 types.
 These are:

 - Media Relations: Establishing a good relationship with the media organizations and acting as their content source.

 - Investor Relations: Handling investors’ events, releasing financial reports and regulatory filings, and handling investors, analysts and media queries and complaints.

-- Government Relations: Representing the brand to the government with regard to fulfilment of policies like corporate social responsibility, fair competition, consumer protection, employee protection, etc.
+- Government Relations: Representing the brand to the government with regard to the fulfilment of policies like corporate social responsibility, fair competition, consumer protection, employee protection, etc.